wesleywerner/virulent/README.md

 - On the Regional screen, it opens the remedy screen if a remedy can be applied.
 - On the Remedy screen, it applies the selected remedy.
 - On the Radar screen, it launches a missile.
-- On the Command screen, it ends the turn.
-Only when no more actions can be performed this turn.
+- On the Command screen, it ends the turn (only when no more actions can be performed).

 ### The Toolbar